JuliaData/DataFrames.jl/docs/src/assets/readme.md

 The original data is from [UCI](https://archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)), and the file stored here is from [Kaggle](https://www.kaggle.com/uciml/german-credit)

+## Risk
+The Risk was not added in the original data.
+So, it has taken from [Kaggle](https://www.kaggle.com/kabure/german-credit-data-with-risk) which contains the Risk data with the name *German Credit Data with Risk* where we have taken only *Risk* column.

 # Iris data set

 ## License